interlink-hq/interLink/docs/docs/other-integrations/cri/02-usage-guide.md

 4. Add tests for new functionality
 5. Submit a pull request

-For detailed contribution guidelines, see [CONTRIBUTING.md](../CONTRIBUTING.md).
+For detailed contribution guidelines, see the project's contribution documentation.